-Dou Yu International Holdings Limited Amended and Restated Restricted Share Unit Scheme
+DouYu International Holdings Limited Amended and Restated Restricted Share Unit Scheme

 We adopted a restricted share unit scheme in April 2018 which was amended and restated in April 2019, or the Amended and Restated 2018 RSU Scheme.
 The purpose of the Amended and Restated 2018 RSU Scheme is to recognize and reward suitable personnel for their contribution to our Company, to attract suitable personnel, and to provide incentives to them to remain with and further contribute to our Company.
 Under the Amended and Restated 2018 RSU Scheme, the maximum aggregate number of ordinary shares we are authorized to issue pursuant to all awards is 2,106,321 ordinary shares.
-As of March 31, 2022, a total of 2,076,349 RSUs corresponding to 2,076,349 ordinary shares were granted and not forfeited under the Amended and Restated 2018 RSU Scheme.
+As of March 31, 2023, a total of 2,075,858 RSUs corresponding to 2,075,858 ordinary shares were granted and not forfeited under the Amended and Restated 2018 RSU Scheme.
 The RSUs are vested by equal installment for 36 months upon our initial public offering in July 2019.
-As of March 31, 2022, 1,846,578 RSUs corresponding to 1,846,578 ordinary shares have vested.
+As of March 31, 2023, 2,075,858 RSUs corresponding to 2,075,858 ordinary shares have vested.

 We issued 2,106,321 ordinary shares to Douyu Employees Limited for the purpose of transferring such shares to the plan participants according to the RSUs issued or to be issued to them under our Amended and Restated 2018 RSU Scheme adopted in April 2018.
 Douyu Employees Limited is an exempted company incorporated in the Cayman Islands and acts according to the Amended and Restated 2018 RSU Scheme and the trust deed entered into by and between our company and Maples Trustee Services (Cayman) Limited on May 16, 2018.
-As of March 31, 2022, 1,846,578 RSUs corresponding to 1,846,578 ordinary shares out of such 2,106,321 ordinary shares have become vested.
-Douyu Employees Limited has waived its rights associated with the remaining 259,743 of such ordinary shares, including voting rights and dividend rights before the corresponding RSUs vest pursuant to the vesting schedule.
+In January 2023, Douyu Employees Limited was voluntarily dissolved and the outstanding ordinary shares held by Douyu Employees Limited were surrendered.